About me

 Welcome!

-I am a broadly trained geography student who draws from multiple disciplinary perspectives and applies spatial technologies and data-driven modeling techniques to the study of sustainability.
-I pursue my interests in rural livelihoods, social-ecological interactions, climate vulnerability and adaptation across multiple scales and decision-making settings (e.g. household livelihood strategies, land management decisions).
+I am broadly trained in geography and draw from multiple disciplinary perspectives and applies spatial technologies and data-driven modeling techniques to the study of sustainability.
+I pursue my interests in rural livelihoods, social-ecological interactions, climate vulnerability and adaptation across multiple scales and decision-making settings (e.g. household livelihood strategies, land management decisions, restoration prioritization).

-Recognizing uneven distributions of resources, varying ecosystem services across communities, and sustainable land use challenges associated with trade-offs, I am motivated to make a small contribution to our understanding of ecosystem service flows and the implications of land management decisions.
-My current research focus is on developing models that can effectively capture important realities of ecosystem service flows across the complex Canadian landscapes.
+Recognizing uneven distributions of resources, varying ecosystem services across communities, and sustainable land use challenges associated with trade-offs, I am motivated to make a small contribution to our understanding of ecosystem service flows and the implications of land management decisions, especially in agricultural systems.
+My current research focus is on understanding beneficial management practice adoption and benefits at the landscape level.